nanogiants/appcom-styleguide-android/README.md

   classes in particular and should be mentioned as such.
 This means in
   general:

-  // TODO: Das ist eher ein Architektur-Thema und erscheint hier fehl am Platz (Simon)
+  // TODO: Auslagern in ein allgemeingültiges Dokument in den Bereich "Architektur" (Simon)

   * `S`ingle responsible principle
   * `O`pen/Closed principle